The Doo-Wops & Hooligans Tour: Concert summary

-In what one reviewer described as a high point of the concert, Mars would then perform a trio of songs: the ballad "Marry You", the novelty number "The Lazy Song", and the folksy "Count On Me", with the artist accompanying the latter on ukelele.
+In what one reviewer described as a high point of the concert, Mars would then perform a trio of songs: the ballad "Marry You", the novelty number "The Lazy Song", and the folksy "Count On Me", with the artist accompanying the latter on ukulele.
 Next on the setlist was originally a rendition of Mars's guest feature on B.o.B's "Nothin' on You", with Mars contributing one of the rap verses himself, but in later concerts, it was preceded by the addition to the setlist of "Liquor Store Blues".

 Mars initially rounded off the concerts with a performance of "Just the Way You Are", and after leaving the stage, would return to perform his then-latest hit "Grenade" as an encore, with the live performance featuring the addition of "pumping beats".
 By mid-2011, the presentation of these two songs had been reversed, while for the encore, either a mashup of a shortened version of "Lighters" and "Talking to the Moon" was used, or a medley of two Michael Jackson songs, "Dirty Diana" and "Billie Jean", on which Mars showcased his guitar skills.
-Some concerts included additional numbers, such as Aaliyah's "Rock the Boat" or, on the European circuit, a recently-penned Mars's number, "It Will Rain", featuring American singer-songwriter Skylar Grey as guest artist.
+Some concerts included additional numbers, such as Aaliyah's "Rock the Boat" or, on the European circuit, Mars's "It Will Rain", featuring American singer-songwriter Skylar Grey as guest artist.

-Audiences were reportedly composed largely of women and girls in their early twenties or younger, but also included a fair proportion of young men, as well as older fans.
+Audiences were reportedly composed largely of women and girls in their early twenties or younger, but also included a fair proportion of young men and older fans.
 Mars typically worked to establish a good rapport with his audiences; in one concert, for example, he dedicated a song to "one lucky girl", while another number was dedicated to "each and every" attendee.
 He strongly encouraged audience participation, treating some songs as a "back and forth" between audience and artist, or encouraging one side of the audience to compete for enthusiasm against the other.
-Even without prompting, audiences generally sang along with gusto.
+Even without prompting, audiences sang along.